rydmike/flex_color_picker/README.md

 ## Picker Design

-The picker design APIs refers to properties that affect size, shape and spacing of the individual color indicator Widgets inside the color picker, as well as the color wheel and opacity slider sizing.
+The picker design APIs refer to properties that affect size, shape and spacing of the individual color indicator Widgets inside the color picker, as well as the color wheel and opacity slider sizing.

 The [ColorIndicator](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorIndicator-class.html)